Saturday, April 30, 2016

 Rock snobs will dismiss this album as pop product, but I think out of all of Goffin's early LPs it's her best.
 It shows a huge leap in her songwriting and singing ability, with some numbers ("Ghosts on the High Street" and the aforementioned "Bridge of Sighs") staking out the art song territory for which the Blue Nile would become known and loved.
 And dig the nod to her folks' classic hit "Locomotion" at the end of "Banging on a Brand New Drum."

 All that was missing was an audience.
-Goffin would finally get that when she teamed up with Mama Carole for a version of King's "Where You Lead," which became the theme song for the hit TV show "Gilmore Girls."
+Goffin would finally get that a little over a decade later when she teamed up with Mama Carole for a version of King's "Where You Lead," which became the theme song for the hit TV show "Gilmore Girls."
 After years of obscurity, all of a sudden Louise Goffin's voice was being broadcast to millions week after week.
 But some of us were digging her sound long before that.

 This rip is from a mint vinyl copy of the album.
-(The used CD version now goes for hundreds of dollars, which is ironic, because you couldn't give this album away in '88.)
+The out-of-print CD version now goes for hundreds of dollars, which is ironic, because you couldn't give this album away in '88.
 As for the rip, there are some odd sound artifacts that pop up in the side channels.
 These are not errors, but sounds that are parts of the original recording.
 Also, the abrupt intro to "So Many Summers Gone" is the way it's supposed to be and not a flaw in the the rip or the editing thereof.

 Louise Goffin - Kid Blue (1979)